Paid survey sites provide a reliable way to earn extra cash, but they do have a rather mixed reputation.

 1. Join Multiple Survey Panels

 The way to make your income add up is to be a member of several well-selected survey sites.
-There are about four that I use regularly, and my usual “survey reviewer,” Hannah, uses several more than that.
+There are about four that I use regularly, and my usual “survey reviewer,” Hannah, uses many more than that.

 If you need some to get you started, here are some suggestions: